vannguyengd/gooddata-ui/docs/10_vis__date_filter_component.md

 > **Known issues**:
 > - `availableGranularities` in `relativeForm` is ignored. `availableGranularities` from the Date Filter component is used instead.
 >   - _This issue may be fixed in one of the future releases.
 The `availableGranularities` property may be removed from the Date Filter component._
-> - The `name` property in `allTime`, `absoluteForm`, and `relativeForm` is ignored.
->   - _The built-in standard label is always used regardless of the value of the `name` property.
-The `name` property itself may be made optional in one of the future releases, which will make this a backward incompatible change._
->

 The **Date Filter component** is a dropdown component that lists [date filter options](15_props__date_filter_option.md).
 You can pass allowed options and a callback function, which receives a list of the selected values when a user clicks **Apply**.